pulzze/autoflow-documentation/docs/ids/action-float-to-integer/tooltip.md

-This Action is to convert a given float number from an input into an integer.
+Converts a floating-point number into an integer and discards the decimal